-What is striking in Zara’s success is that the brand keeps defying all the rules and conventions of fashion industry.
+What is striking in Zara’s success is that the brand keeps defying the rules and conventions of the fashion industry.
 They do not give many interviews and do not invest much money in advertising or public relations.

-Zara & the Fast-fashion
+Zara & fast-fashion

-The steps of Zara’s Supply Chain management
+Zara’s Supply Chain Approach

-- Distribution: Zara reaps the benefits of very efficient inventory management models that help them determine the exact quantity of items needed for every store.
+- Demand Forecasting: Zara reaps the benefits of very efficient inventory management models that help them determine the exact quantity of items needed for every store.
 They ship very small batches twice a week.
 As a result, it creates a sense of scarcity, very few items are unsold, and if the experiment fails there is much time (thanks to their very responsive Supply Chain) to try other different styles.
 This eventually helps Zara find the right product almost every time.

 If you would like to know more about how Ivalua is working with Global Retailers like Zara, please contact us